Tridevi: Feminine Trimurti

-In the traditional androcentric denominations of Hinduism, the feminine Tridevi goddesses are relegated as consorts and auxiliary deities to the more eminent masculine Trimurti gods.
+In the traditional androcentric (masculine-centered) denominations of Hinduism, the feminine Tridevi goddesses are relegated as consorts and auxiliary deities to the masculine Trimurti gods.
 In Shaktism, the feminine Tridevi goddesses are given the eminent roles of creator (Mahasaraswati), preserver (Mahalakshmi), and destroyer (Mahakali), with the masculine Trimurti gods being relegated as the auxiliary deities as agents of the feminine Tridevi.

 Consorts of the Trimurti

 Saraswati is the goddess of learning, arts, and music, as well as the consort of Brahma, the creator.
-She is described to be the very embodiment of wisdom.

 Lakshmi is the goddess of fortune, wealth, fertility, auspiciousness, light, and material and spiritual fulfillment, as well as the consort of Vishnu, the maintainer or preserver.
 However, Lakshmi does not signify mere material wealth, but also abstract prosperity, such as glory, magnificence, joy, exaltation, and greatness, and spiritual fulfillment, which translates to moksha.

-Parvati is also worshipped as Durga and Kali as the goddess of power, war, beauty, and love.
+Parvati is the goddess of power, war, beauty, and love.
 She is the consort of Shiva, the destroyer of evil, or transformer.